 Author: Victoria

-Making sure your charity’s website is built to WCAG accessibility guidelines is a great start, but for a truly accessible website, you also need to make sure the text and images you add to your website are accessible too.
-This is especially important if you are running a not-for-profit website.
+Making sure your website is built to WCAG accessibility guidelines is a great start, but for a truly accessible website, you also need to make sure the text and images you add to your website are accessible too.
+This is especially important if you are running a public sector or not-for-profit website.
 There may be stricter accessibility laws to meet, more vulnerable groups you wish to reach, and often the primary purpose of your website will be getting information to the people who need it.

 1 Generic wording for links

 If a visitor to your website is using a screen reader, they may get a list of all the links from your text out of context.
 For this reason, it is very important to make sure that the words that are linked make sense on their own.
 So for example “to find out more about the history of our organisation click here” would not work well, as a screen reader would just show “click here” without the rest of the sentence.
-Instead, try “read more about the history of our organisation”
+Instead, try “read more about the history of our organisation

 2 Missing alt text for images